|

 program.
 But I kinda remember that on that last show,

-we had to stop the show for a couple minutes, cause in
+we had to stop the show for a couple minutes, cause

 the middle of the first act Bob Miller's Vox amp blew